Gra7ityIC3/bug-analysis-website/docs/UserGuide.md

 ### Refreshing GitHub issues

-You can update the list of GitHub issues by clicking the **refresh icon** in the toolbar.
+You can update the list of GitHub issues by clicking the **refresh icon** in the top toolbar.
 New issues will be added to the top of the table, while existing issues will be updated in place.

 ![Refresh GitHub Issues](images/RefreshGitHubIssues.png)

 ### Generating charts for selected GitHub issues

-You can generate summary charts for selected GitHub issues by selecting the desired rows using the checkboxes and clicking the **chart** icon in the toolbar.
-This opens a chart dialog where you can configure the chart settings.
+You can generate summary charts for selected GitHub issues by selecting the rows you want using the checkboxes and clicking the **chart icon** in the top toolbar.
+This opens a chart dialog that shows different charts based on the selected field.

 ![Generate Charts for Selected GitHub Issues](images/GenerateChartsForSelectedGitHubIssues.png)